AdobeDocs/commerce-admin.en/help/customers/audience-activation.md

 ### Configure the extension

-After you install the Audience Activation extension, you need to log into your Commerce Admin and complete the following:
+After you install the [!DNL Audience Activation] extension, you need to log into your Commerce Admin and complete the following:

 1. On the _Admin_ sidebar, go to **[!UICONTROL System]** > _[!UICONTROL Services]_ > **[!UICONTROL Commerce Services Connector]**.

 1. [Sign in](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/integration-services/saas.html#organizationid) to your Adobe account and select your organization ID.

 1. On the _Admin_ sidebar, go to **[!UICONTROL System]** > _[!UICONTROL Services]_ > **[!UICONTROL Experience Platform Connector]**.

 1. In the **[!UICONTROL Datastream ID]** field, paste the ID of the datastream ID that you created when you [activated](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/personalization/adobe-commerce.html#parameters) Adobe Commerce as a destination in Experience Platform.

    This datastream contains the audiences that you want to include in Commerce.